jotasprout/gov-election-insights/README.md

 At present, I'm using only the popular vote for each state.
 Electoral College results (and other interactive yummy goodness) coming soon.

-See my _interactive data visualization of presidential election results_ moving content from old to new host right this very second.
+See my _interactive data visualization of presidential election results_ **moving content from old to new host right this very second**.

 * Python scripts for scraping various data sources
 * D3.js for data viz